 Many parents have gone through their kids having this surgery and being in a spica cast.
 My wife is part of a few different groups on Facebook and has ideas of what to expect.
 I chose not to read up or do any research ahead of time.
 If I’m being honest, I was scared to get ahead of myself.
 I felt I could do my reading and catch up on things once the surgery was complete, and I knew my son was ok.

 My son is ok, and I’m now catching up on my spica knowledge.
 It was a journey to get here.
-Below is a breakdown of the past few days from my posts over on my arthrogryposis blog The Greene Affect.
+Below is a breakdown of the past few days from my posts over on my arthrogryposis blog, The Greene Affect.

-In terms of pre-op days, it’s hard to imagine one going better to help dull the nerves than what we had today.
+Regarding pre-op days, it’s hard to imagine one going better to help dull the nerves than what we had today.
 The dulling may have proven to be temporary, but it was there.
 Just too much time between our last doctor’s visit this morning and the actual surgery tomorrow.

 Our decision to come to the Greenville Shriners Hospital for Children continues to find new ways to solidify that it was the right one.

-I mean, he taught at Wake Forest and, ya know, just so happened to have authored an article a few years back on myopathies and anesthesia, which just so happened to be a giant concern we had, with our son’s nemaline myopathy.
+I mean, he taught at Wake Forest and, ya know, just so happened to have authored an article a few years back on myopathies and anesthesia, which just so happened to be a giant concern we had with our son’s nemaline myopathy.

-I realize the people see at Greenville see AMCers daily.
+I realize the people at Greenville see AMCers daily.
 It’s why we make the drive.
 Why others not only drive farther than us but also fly in from across the US.
 The people here at Greenville Shriners know their stuff and are amazing.